 I hope you'll also take a moment to visit the "Speaking Events" page on this blog where you'll find a list of our past and upcoming events, along with contact information for scheduling future book signings.
 Stay tuned for more updates on the book tour in future blog posts.

 Gordon Belt is the Director of Public Services for the Tennessee State Library & Archives, and past president of the Society of Tennessee Archivists.
-On The Posterity Project, Gordon blogs about archives, local history, genealogy, and social media advocacy for archives and cultural heritage organizations.
-His forthcoming book, John Sevier: Tennessee's First Hero, examines the life of Tennessee's first governor, John Sevier, through the lens of history and memory.
+On The Posterity Project, Gordon offers reflections on archives, public history, and memory from his home state of Tennessee.
+His book, John Sevier: Tennessee's First Hero, examines the life of Tennessee's first governor, John Sevier, through the lens of history and memory.